sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 > Campaigns is currently in private beta for select enterprise customers.

-[Sourcegraph campaigns](https://about.sourcegraph.com/product/automation) allows large-scale code changes across many repositories and different code hosts.
+[Sourcegraph campaigns](https://about.sourcegraph.com/product/automation) allow large-scale code changes across many repositories and different code hosts.

 **Important**: If you're on Sourcegraph 3.12 or older, you might also want to look at the old documentation: "[Campaigns documentation for Sourcegraph 3.12](https://docs.sourcegraph.com/@3.12/user/automation)"